 A Bizarre Medical Mystery offers Revolutionary Insights into Emotions, Reasoning, and Consciousness

 Imagine a world of salty visions and square tastes.
 Although a minority of people experience the world this way, neurologist Richard Cytowic shows how the phenomenon of synesthesia sheds light on how all human brains function.

-Cytowic argues that humans are irrational by design: our emotions are more in charge than logical reasoning is.
 His investigations deliver a fresh perspective on memory, the roots of creativity, the feasibility of artificial intelligence, and the importance of subjectivity.

 The definitive synesthesia book by the two leading experts: Richard E. Cytowic, MD and David M. Eagleman, PhD

 “A unique and indispensable guide for anyone interested in how we perceive the world.” — Oliver Sacks